Providing and Advancing Survivorship Care in Neuro-Oncology

 Survivorship Symposium to Advance Research and Care

-To advance survivorship care for people with brain and spinal cord tumors, Drs.
+To advance survivorship care for people with brain and spine tumors, Drs.
 Leeper and Armstrong are leading a first-of-its-kind virtual Survivorship Care in Neuro-Oncology Symposium on June 21, 2021.

-The symposium will provide educational presentations and discussions with researchers, health care providers and patient advocates on the challenges and experiences of people with brain and spine tumors and care partners.
+The symposium will provide educational presentations and discussions with researchers, health care providers, and patient advocates on the challenges and experiences of people with brain and spine tumors and their care partners.
 The intent is to foster collaboration that will produce guidelines for high-quality survivorship care in neuro-oncology.